Ready to dive into the world of cinematic audio?

 These systems offer a greater sense of depth and direction than stereo, accurately placing sound effects and music within the soundstage.

 Ready for the big leagues?
 Dolby Atmos and DTS:X are advanced multi-channel audio formats that use object-based audio technology.

-This means more immersive and accurate sound, including overhead effects that are impossible with traditional surround sound systems.
+Therefore 3D audio creates a more immersive and accurate sound, including overhead effects that are impossible with traditional surround sound systems.

 To experience Dolby Atmos or DTS:X, you’ll need compatible speakers, AV equipment, and content encoded in these formats.
 Time to upgrade that home theater!

 What Are the Common Multi Channel Speaker Layouts?